psfblair/datomic_gen_server/README.md

         lein uberjar

+  3. You may want to configure the default timeout values in the config.exs file, which control the default amount of time the application waits for the JVM to start before crashing, and the default amount of time it waits for a reply from the JVM peer before crashing.

-  3. Ensure datomic_gen_server is started before your application:
+  4. Ensure datomic_gen_server is started before your application:

         def application do
           [applications: [:datomic_gen_server]]